 Carefully cultivated farmland provided organic food sufficient to support the local population.

 Within a few years, the population jumped from hundreds to thousands and the city expanded to absorb newcomers.
 A mass transit system comprised of 85 school buses crisscrossed their modest new metropolis.

 Bhagwan Shree Rajneesh himself, however, preferred to get around by car.
 He cruised the streets every day in one of his ninety-three Rolls Royces.

-Having taking a vow of silence, he delegated the everyday operations of the city to a matriarchal council.
-His primary spokesperson was Ma Anand Sheela, a woman who took on increasing amounts of authority.
+Having taken a vow of silence, he delegated the everyday operations of the city to a matriarchal council.
+His primary spokesperson was Ma Ananda Sheela, a woman who took on increasing amounts of authority.